 This page collects numerous helpful resources on clear writing style–all of which are based on or inspired by Joseph Williams‘s classic book Style: Toward Clarity and Grace (earlier published as Style: Ten Lessons in Clarity and Grace).
 Some of the ideas discussed on this page are also covered on my page on Audience and my page on 3 Things All Students Should Know About.

-Joseph Williams was a professor of English and linguistics at the University of Chicago and was one of the founders of the university’s famous writing program (often referred to as “the little red schoolhouse [LRS],” which was the nickname of its iconic academic writing course).
+Joseph Williams was a professor of English and linguistics at the University of Chicago and was one of the founders of the university’s famous writing program (often referred to as “the Little Red Schoolhouse [LRS],” which was the nickname of its iconic academic writing course).
 That program’s methods and insights regarding academic writing can be helpful for students and instructors at all levels (undergrad, graduate, and professional).
 That’s one reason why my page on Arguments is also based on the LRS approach to academic writing.

 Style and Clarity – Key Ideas